This post may contain affiliate links. Click here to read our Disclosure.

 St Kilda Beach

-St Kilda beach is a great beach for kids because there is always something happening.
+St Kilda beach is one of the best beaches in Melbourne for kids because there is always something happening.
 The shallow sandy water is great for little ones and the kite boarding action will keep the older ones entertained for hours.
 My kids love to spot the various ships coming and going and are always happy to build a few sandcastles.
 FREE

 St Kilda Adventure Playground